Soil health management can be distilled to two principles:

 Minimizing tillage is much easier with herbicides.
 They are the easy choice over tillage and have little if any effects on soil biology.

 Finally, these two principles can incorporate the essentials of sustaining agriculture production.
+They assume that erosion has been minimized; why improve an eroding soil?

 Of course, it’s not simple.
 These principles must be adjusted for many factors: climate, markets, economics, crops, pests, soils, regulations, equipment, technology, etc. and all the inherent trade-offs of agriculture.
+And these principles assume that erosion, which is the opposite of building soil, is minimized.
+You cannot build health into a soil that is being eroded.

 That’s it, two principles.